bilde2910/FreeField/docs/auth/telegram.rst

 2. Issue the ``/newbot`` command in chat.
 3. @BotFather will ask for a display name and username of your Telegram bot.
    Enter a display name and username.
-The display name can be anything, though the username must end with "_bot".
-You should choose a display name that reflects the community you have set up FreeField for.
+The display name can be anything, though the username must end with "bot".

+   .. tip:: You should choose a name that reflects the community you have set up
+            FreeField for.
 A good idea is to use the name of your community, or a location-specific name such as "New York FreeField."
+You may optionally upload an icon for your application, which will be displayed when users attempt to authenticate.

 .. image:: _images/telegram-02-newbot.png

 4. You should now be assigned a bot token for your bot by @BotFather.
 Store this token safely.

+   .. danger:: Your bot token is very sensitive information.
+Anyone who obtains
+               a copy of this token will be able to impersonate Telegram and can authenticate themselves as any Telegram user on FreeField.
+If you or a high level administrator uses Telegram to authenticate with FreeField, it is particularly important that this token is never, ever shared with anyone else, not even with other administrators.
+In such a case, users who have the bot token would be able to succesfully impersonate an administrator and either elevate their own privileges to a higher level, or use the administrator account directly to disrupt, destroy or even seize total, exclusive control over FreeField.

+               If you ever suspect that the bot token has been inadvertently shared with any other person, **immediately** shut down all access to FreeField and revoke and reissue a new bot token through @BotFather.

+               There is no technical way to fix this attack vector.

 .. image:: _images/telegram-03-token.png